wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/database-output.rst

 		<database_output>

-MySQL and PostgreSQL database outputs are supported.
-It should be configured with the options below.
+MySQL and PostgreSQL database output is supported.
+It is configured with the options below.

 +-------------+----------------------+
 | Options     | Allowed values       |